LLnCSoftware/mserve/examples/04routing/04routing1.md

 ### The "check" function

 - The check function takes no arguments and returns no value.
-- The check function examines the enqueued queries, and attemps to match some query with an available server.
+- The check function examines the enqueued queries, and attempts to match some query with an available server.
 - If successful, it calls the "send\_query" function, providing the server handle and query id as arguments.

 ### Resources available in mserve\_np.q